mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 .. _gettings-started-invite:

 -------------------------
-Invite Red to your server
+Invite Edu to your server
 -------------------------

 When started, the console will show you ``Invite URL`` (here at